redbadger/crux/docs/src/part-2/app_lifecycle.md

 As we think about the weather app, there's an overall workflow it moves through:

-1. **Uninitialized** — the default; the core exists, but the shell hasn't kicked things off yet.
+1. `Uninitialized` — the default; the core exists, but the shell hasn't kicked things off yet.
-2. **Initialising** — triggered by `Event::Start`: retrieve resources that may have been saved previously (the API key, saved favourites).
+2. `Initializing` — triggered by `Event::Start`: retrieves resources that may have been saved previously (the API key, saved favourites).
-3. **Onboarding** — if there's no API key, ask the user for one.
+3. `Onboard` — if there's no API key, ask the user for one.
-4. **Active** — we have everything we need; the app is running normally.
+4. `Active` — we have everything we need; the app is running normally.
-5. **Failed** — something went wrong that we can't recover from.
+5. `Failed` — something went wrong that we can't recover from.

 These phases are mutually exclusive — the app is always in exactly one of them — which makes a Rust enum the natural fit.
 Each variant holds the state for its phase, and we can focus on one at a time with its own events and transitions.